Returned from Duty

 Frank and the other Cannons below are Brothers of John Cannon KIA on the war memorial

-As of 24 May 2020, I have discovered that Frank, or Francis as he was also known as lived in Whaley Bridge until his death about 1974
+As of 24 May 2020, I have discovered that Frank, or Francis as he was also known lived in Whaley Bridge until his death in about 1974

-He had married Lois Gertrude Irving, the sister of fellow Whittler Jame B Irving, another local who came back from the war
+He had married Lois Gertrude Irving in 1926, at Blackpool, the sister of fellow Whittler Jame B Irving, another local who came back from the war

 Took in some evacuee children during WW2, surname Priest